LorrensP-2158466/FAp/report.md

 # ALL MEASUREMENTS DONE ON MAC M1 2020 SEQUOIA 15.0

+## How to run?
+kapitein lorrens aan het roer aub

 ## Data Exploration

-We hebben voor de data exploratie 5 technieken gebruikt, de 2 die gegeven waren en nog 3 anderen:
+For the data exploration phase we made a class that implements several techniques.
+The most interesting ones are the following:

-- Amount of Publications
+- Amount of publications
-- Average Amount of Authors Per Paper
+- Average amount of authors per paper
+- Median amount of authors per paper
-- Unique Authors
+- Unique authors
-- Average Paper per Author
+- Average paper per author
-- Papers per author (te veel voor in een tabel te weergeven)
+- Papers per author

+We selected our top 4 that were the most convenient to put together into a table.
+The data gathered can found here:

 ### Dataset Tiny